Ghadaaldjain/E-commerce/README.md

 Remove product from cart\
 Dispalay cart \
 Increase/decrease product quantity in cart\
-View final invoice(total price) in cart
+View final invoice

 Payment(Paypal API for Payment Processing):\
 Users can pay using PayPal (sandbox)\
 Redirect back to website once payment is done  \
-View payment details in admin site
+Adims can view payment details in admin site

 Admin site:\